Gedang-Goreng/Find-IT/README.md

 - Please don't commit directly to the `main` branch.
 Create your own branch.
 - Please submit all your jobsheets as a Pull Request with the appropriate title to avoid confusion.
+- Please submit your file outside of the question folder.
 - Please write the stage name, the question type, and your name as the Pull Request title.
 For example: `[Penyisihan-A]: Kevin Bramasta Arvyto Wardhana`

 Happy Coding😁!